artsandmetaphysics/goodlifeodyssey/_poems/inferni-summarium.md

 <br>
 Overeaters bark in the cold, falling,<br>
 foul, filth with the three-headed demon dog.<br>
-A man foretells of the white Guelphs ending.<br>
+A man foretells the white Guelphs ending.<br>
 <br>
 Hoarders and spendthrifts, in a circular slog,<br>
 roll weights to and fro.
-The wrathful damn’d fight<br>
+The wrathful damned fight<br>
 while the slothful’s bubbles cover the bog.<br>
 <br>
 Furies, halting our nervous pair, incite<br>